Florida Hospital Wesley Chapel

 The patient room design and features presented several acoustic challenges for hospital administrators.
 The expansive windows reverberate sound in the patient rooms, leading to possible privacy and acoustic comfort issues.

 Connecting each area of the hospital are uniquely designed hallways and spaces.
-The hallways are built with a slight curvature and include side mounted lighting.
+The hallways are built with a slight curvature and include side-mounted lighting.
 These slightly curved hallways grant nurses the ability to see down the length of the hallway from their stations.
 Additionally, the hospital features a large lobby with a three-story atrium featuring an all-glass front to allow in lots of natural light.
-These features improve the patient comfort and staff productivity, but could lead to sounds being carried across great distances.
+These features improve patient comfort and staff productivity but could lead to sounds being carried across great distances.

 “To ensure patient privacy and comfort in all 83 patient rooms, 18 emergency rooms, hallways, the main lobby, nurses’ stations, and operating rooms, we deployed sound masking,” said John Crouch, Director of Facilities.
 With the unique design of the space and the hospital’s commitment to patient privacy and comfort, the best choice for Florida Hospital Wesley Chapel was a sound masking system from Cambridge Sound Management.
 Four Qt 600 systems were installed along with a network of 700 Qt emitters.